athy125/spazm/README.md

 # Spazm

-Spazm is a handy console-based way of organizing all of your media titles and keeping track of what you are currently watching, reading, and playing.
-It started out as a project for my own usage, but I have since decided to put it out there on GitHub for all to enjoy.
+Spazm is a handy console-based media organiser that keeps track of what you're currently viewing, reading, and playing.
+It began as a project for my own use, but I've now decided to publish it on GitHub for everyone to enjoy.

 Screenshot
 ----------